digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ## Data Structure

 The data structure of the model layer in dMVC is very similar to the Java language object.
-At the same time, dMVC will implement an entity mapping interface similar to JPA in Java: dOPA, namely: Decentralized Object Persistence API).
-Taking Java as an example, dOPA will implement a Java version of the API, the Decentralized Java Persistence API.
+At the same time, dMVC will implement an entity mapping interface similar to JPA in Java: dOPA(Decentralized Object Persistence API).
+Taking Java as an example, dOPA will implement a Java version of the API:dJPA(Decentralized Java Persistence API).
 The Java version of dJPA will use annotations to implement the mapping between objects and entities.

 Example 1: